froxraganork/Black-Panther-MD-/README.md

 > Dont forget to give a star bro.🥲 IF Heroku Deploy seems Error, Fork This Repo And Try Deploy Again

-> If The Api Of This Bot Run Empty You Can Change it To Your Own Api By Changing [Here](https://github.com/nexusNw/Gojo-Satoru/blob/master/settings.js#L18) And Register [here](https://zenzapis.xyz/) to get apikey

 </br>